expo/expo/docs/pages/workflow/ios-simulator.md

 ## Troubleshooting

-### The CLI seems to be stuck on "Trying to open the project in iOS simulator..."
+### The CLI seems to be stuck when opening a Simulator

 Sometimes the iOS simulator doesn't respond to commands to open.
 If it seems to be stuck on this prompt, you can open the iOS simulator manually (`open -a Simulator`) and then in the macOS toolbar choose Hardware &rarr; Device and select an iOS version and device that you'd like to open.

 <ImageSpotlight alt="Hardware > Device toolbar in Xcode" src="/static/images/open-simulator-manually.png" />

 You can also use this menu to open any version of the simulator that you like.
-You can open multiple simulators at the same time but `expo-cli` will always act on the most recently opened on.
+You can open multiple simulators at the same time but Expo CLI will always target the most recently opened simulator.

 ### The simulator opened but the Expo Go app isn't opening inside of it